memgraph/docs/docs/reference-guide/storage-modes/in-memory-analytical.md

 slug: /reference-guide/storage-modes/in-memory-analytical
 ---

 `IN_MEMORY_ANALYTICAL` mode offers no ACID guarantees besides manually created snapshots.
-There are no `WAL` files created or periodic snapshots.
+There are no `WAL` files created nor periodic snapshots.
 Users **can** create a snapshot manually.

-In `IN_MEMORY_TRANSACTIONAL` mode, during updates, there are [delta](../../under-the-hood/storage.md#delta-memory-layout) objects created for each change of data.
-Such a concept is the backbone for
+In the `IN_MEMORY_TRANSACTIONAL` mode, Memgraph creates a [`Delta`](../../under-the-hood/storage.md#delta-memory-layout) object each time data is changed.
+Deltas are the backbone upon which
-Memgraph to provide atomicity, consistency, isolation, and durability - ACID.
-Using `deltas`, Memgraph creates write-ahead-logs (durability), provides isolation and consistency, and atomicity (either everything is executed or nothing).
+Memgraph provides atomicity, consistency, isolation, and durability - ACID.
+By using `Deltas`, Memgraph creates write-ahead-logs for durability, provides isolation, consistency, and atomicity (by ensuring that everything is executed or nothing).

-One big overhead with `deltas` is that they require a lot of memory (104B per change) especially when there are a lot of changes (import, i.e. `LOAD CSV` query). `IN_MEMORY_ANALYTICAL` disables the creation of `deltas` in order to provide faster import with lower memory consumption.
-Also, such a mode creates a speedup of import and reduces memory usage drastically - up to 6 times.
+But `Deltas` also require a lot of memory (104B per change), especially when there are a lot of changes  (for example, during import with the `LOAD CSV` clause).
+The `IN_MEMORY_ANALYTICAL` mode disables the creation of `Deltas` thus drastically speeding up import with lower memory consumption - up to 6 times faster import with 6 times less memory consumption.

 ## Transactions